uchicago-cloud/uchicago-cloud.github.io/archive/mpcs51033-2017-autumn/session1/index.md

   curl -X POST -H "Content-Type: multipart/form-data" -F key1='value1' key2='value2'
   ```
   Write out the commands you used in the repository `README.md` file.

+* Complete steps 1-4 of the following tutorial [Building a Python 3.7 App on App Engine](https://cloud.google.com/appengine/docs/standard/python3/building-app/).
+Please use the [following repository](https://classroom.github.com/a/oG0yRI1z) for this web app.
+We will revisit this in a later assignment.

 * Familiarize yourself with GCP (as needed).
 > These are just some suggestions that will prepare you better for next week.
 Watch and/or read whatever you feel you need to.
 There are more resources listed above.